 A few years after that, we ran into Dave Sarachan in a hotel lobby.

-Now, Sarachan is not exactly a household name, but he is one of the most successful Jewish coaches in America.
+Now, Sarachan is not exactly a household name, but he is one of the most successful American soccer coaches (and a Jew to boot!).
 He assisted Bruce Arena at the 2002 World Cup and then coached MLS's Chicago Fire during a solid five-year stint.
 And, yes, we do share a history, for Sarachan was once our gym teacher (not in high school).

 So, we saw Sarachan, thought about it for a second, and then walked past.
 We knew not to repeat the same mistake.